 The use of maps enables the visualisation of data and helps to make an argument easier to understand.
 As well as making a lasting impression they provide an eye-catching way to make data coherent, to see patterns emerge and to communicate research findings.

-To encourage the use of maps in a wide variety of disciplines and to inspire our own PhD students and researchers to create maps without requiring a big learning curve we run workshops in Google MyMaps, Scribble Maps and StoryMap JS.
+To encourage the use of maps in a wide variety of disciplines and to inspire our own PhD students and researchers to create maps without requiring a big learning curve we run workshops on some of the mapping tools as shown on this page.